 “Huh?”
 I replied with bewilderment to the thick foreign accent.

-Suddenly, I was 6 years old and meeting an elderly woman back in my hometown, Fort Walton Beach, Fla.
+Suddenly, I was 6 years old and meeting an elderly woman back in my hometown, Fort Walton Beach, FL.
 Riding in the back of Aunt Anne’s car over to her friend’s house, I swung my little legs while smoothing out my new dress.
-“Today Gracie,” Aunt Anne told me, “You’re going to meet a special lady who is spending the winter with a friend of mine … and you get to give her a Christmas present.”
+“Today Gracie,” Aunt Anne told me, “You’re going to meet a special lady who is spending the winter with a friend of mine.
+You also get to give her a Christmas present.”

 Holding the gift tightly in my hands, I offered it to an old woman sitting in a wheelchair.
-Feeling nervous under the intense gaze of the strange woman, I backed away somewhat … until she asked the oddest question about Jesus being my friend.
-Wearing an eye patch following the fourth operation to repair the crossed eyes I arrived in the world with, I think the woman may have considered me mentally challenged since I didn’t respond to the question.
+Feeling nervous under the intense gaze of the strange woman, I backed away somewhat, until she asked the oddest question.
+She asked about Jesus being my friend.

 “Is Jesus your friend?”
 She asked again more purposefully.